aiskandarov/docker_systemd/README.md

 # -----------------------------------------------------------------------------
 ### **Prerequisites**

-This guide requires Linux, Git and Docker installed on your machine
+This guide requires Linux, Git and Docker installed on your machine, we will run minio, but you can run also ( cassandra, rabbitmq, postgres ) pick from unit_files dir, list will be supplemented

 ### **Steps 1/2.
-Step Clone repository and run continer**
+Step Clone repository and run container**
 # -----------------------------------------------------------------------------

 ```